genomic-medicine-sweden/TRANA/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is
 for and what it does -->

-TRANA bioinformatics analysis pipeline for the [EMU tool](https://github.com/treangenlab/emu).
+TRANA (previously known as gms_16S)  bioinformatics analysis pipeline for the [EMU tool](https://github.com/treangenlab/emu).

 This Nextflow pipeline utilizes FastQC, Nanoplot, MultiQC, Porechop_ABI, Longfilt, EMU, and Krona.
 EMU is the tool that does the taxonomic profiling of